oneoaas-golib/bosun/docs/definitions.md

 #### .Id
 {: .var}
 `.Id` is a unique number that identifies an incident in Bosun.
-It is an int64, see (TODO: link to usage: liftime of an incident).
+It is an int64, see the documentation on the [lifetime of an incident](/usage#the-lifetime-of-an-incident) to understand when new incidents are created.

 #### .Start
 {: .var}